Key takeaways

 No two OEM arrangements are the same.
 A medical device startup and a consumer electronics brand won't face the same regulatory requirements, delivery risks, or IP threats.
 Generic templates miss these nuances.

-Instead, sit with your legal advisor and walk through your product lifecycle.
-Build terms around your specific failure points: supply delays, quality standards, packaging, inspection, data handling, or proprietary tech.
+Sit with your legal advisor and walk through your product lifecycle.
+Build terms around your specific failure points: supply delays, quality standards, packaging, inspection, data handling, proprietary tech.
+World Commerce & Contracting research consistently shows that organizations with structured, standardized contract processes close deals faster and experience fewer disputes — because the terms are built around real operational scenarios, not abstract legal principles.

 Be specific about product expectations

-Vague language like “high quality” or “industry standard” can backfire.
-Define product specs in measurable terms like materials, dimensions, certifications, defect rates, and packaging requirements.
-If possible, attach technical drawings, approved samples, or bills of materials to the agreement.
+Vague language like "high quality" or "industry standard" can backfire.
+Define product specs in measurable terms: materials, dimensions, certifications, defect rates, packaging requirements.
+Attach technical drawings, approved samples, or bills of materials to the agreement.

 Build in regular review points